 Definitions

 ACS NTDB National Trauma Data Standard: Data Dictionary 2016 Admissions (“NTDS”) – A manual that is developed by the American College of Surgeons (ACS) in order to create a standardized national trauma database.
-This manual is incorporated into Florida Administrative Rule by reference.

 American College of Surgeons (“ACS”) - Nationally recognized scientific association of surgeons that improve the quality of care for the surgical patient by setting high standards for surgical education and practice.